-In 2008, Medicare provided health care coverage for 45 million Americans, making it the largest single health care payer in the nation.
-Enrollment is expected to reach 78 million by 2030, when the generation is fully enrolled.
+In 2015, Medicare provided health care coverage for 55 million Americans, making it the largest single health care payer in the nation.
+Enrollment is expected to reach 78 million by 2030.

 Benefits

 Medicare has four parts: Part A is Hospital Insurance.
 Part B is Medical Insurance.
 Medicare Part D covers prescription drugs.
 Medicare Advantage plans, also known as Medicare Part C, are another way for beneficiaries to receive their Part A, B and D benefits.
 All Medicare benefits are subject to medical necessity.
 The original program was only Parts A and B. Part D was new in January 2006; before that, Parts A and B covered prescription drugs in only a few special cases.